-More precise estimates of log location are provided for some logs via the sampleEasting and sampleNorthing fields; the spatial data in these fields is collected at the time of log sampling with a recreational grade GPS unit.
-For logs not mapped via recreational GPS, log position can be calculated using logDistance and logAzimuth offsets from a known pointID - i.e., a NEON plot marker for which high-resolution GPS data have been collected during plot establishment.
+- A) Not mapped: For this mappingMethod option, no finer resolution spatial coordinates beyond the plot centroid are available. - B) GPS: For this mappingMethod option, more precise estimates of log location are provided directly via the sampleEasting and sampleNorthing fields; the spatial data (UTM, using the zone appropriate for the site) in these fields is collected at the time of log sampling with a recreational grade GPS unit. - C) Relative: For this mappingMethod option, the log location can be calculated using logDistance and logAzimuth offsets from a known pointID (i.e., a NEON plot marker for which high-resolution GPS data have been collected during plot establishment) via two possible options: - Use the def.calc.geo.os function from the geoNEON package, available here: https://github.com/N EONScience/NEON-geolocation, or - Perform the calculation manually.